 - The pontic is attached to one tooth and then hangs over, filling the gap.

-- Therefore, if there is only one natural tooth next to the gap, a bridge can still be secured.
+- Therefore, only one natural tooth next to the gap can secure a bridge.

 Maryland Dental Bridges

 - Typically, used to replace front teeth.